Learn about reptiles & amphibians while mingling with a monitor lizard, touching a turtle and hanging out with frogs.

 Darwin: the White Throat Monitor

 Darwin is a 4-foot lizard that is potty-trained and very curious about the world.
-He is 4 years old.
+He is almost 5 years old.

 White Throat monitor lizards are found in Southern Africa.